What a narcissist does at the end of a relationship can be very troubling, but if you know what they can do, you may protect yourself.

 Ultimately, the narcissist’s desire to control the breakup narrative is rooted in their need for validation and admiration.
 They want to be seen by the world as the perfect, blameless, and docile partner.

-5. Use Jealousy and Revenge As Tools
+5. Use Jealousy As A Tool

 At the end of a relationship, a narcissist may use jealousy and revenge to manipulate their partner.